• Skip to primary navigation

 8. Scenic Rim and Tamborine Mountain

 When it comes to spellbinding nature, Tamborine Mountain and the Scenic Rim region can’t be beat.
 It’s hard to believe the variety of natural attractions found here.
-From the town of Mount Tamborine, the easiest place to start is with the forest walk to the tranquil Curtis Falls.
-Next, head over to the Rainforest SkyWalk which goes through the treetop canopy of the rainforest.
-Continuing away from the town you’ll come to the Cedar Creek Falls and the perfect little swimming hole found at the bottom of the cascades.
-Finally, on the other side of town you’ll find the incredible Glow Worm Caves, where you can see the magical light of countless glow worms inside these man-made caves.
+From the town of Mount Tamborine, the easiest activity to start with is the forest walk to the tranquil Curtis Falls.
+Next, head over to the Rainforest SkyWalk, which goes through the treetop canopy of the rain forest.
+Continuing away from the town, you’ll come to the Cedar Creek Falls and the perfect little swimming hole found at the bottom of the cascades.
+Finally, on the other side of town, you’ll find the incredible Glow Worm Caves, where you can see the magical light of countless glow worms inside these man-made caves.

-Getting there: As there isn’t really any viable public transport to get from Brisbane to Tamborine Mountain, your only option is to take a guided tour.
+Getting there: As there isn’t really any viable public transport to get from Brisbane to Tamborine Mountain, it’s best if you visit on a guided tour.

 Book Tour to Tamborine Mountain